mraad/AvroToolbox/README.md

 ![Export To Avro](https://dl.dropboxusercontent.com/u/2193160/ExportToAvro.png "Export To Avro")

-The following is a sample content of a properties file:
+The following is a sample content of a Hadoop properties file:

     fs.default.name=hdfs\://localhadoop\:9000
     hadoop.socks.server=localhost\:6666